GFDRR/rdl-standard/docs/reference/schema.md

 **Earthquake hazard maps for Afghanistan**

-Schema attributes for earthquake hazard map related to occurrence probability of an event with return period of  once in 1000 years over Afghanistan.
-The seismic data catalogue behind the calculation of occurrence probability start from year 800, covering a period of 1200 years.
+Schema attributes for an earthquake hazard map related to an occurrence probability of an event with return period of once in 1000 years over Afghanistan.
+The seismic data catalogue behind the calculation of occurrence probability starts from year 800, covering a period of 1200 years.
 The hazard intensity is measured as Peak Ground Acceleration, expressed in (g).

 ![Screenshot](../img/hzd_eq_afg.jpg)